 - community service

 If you are unrepresented, it is up to you alone to face the judge at your probation revocation hearing to try to convince them to allow you to remain on probation.
-It is a very daunting and intimidating experience, especially if you do not have a legal education.
+It is a daunting and intimidating experience, particularly for those without a legal education.

 By having an experienced attorney represent you, you can remain silent and allow them to make your case.
-Plus an attorney knows what to say to maximize the odds of you getting to remain out of custody.
+Plus, an attorney knows what to say to maximize the odds of you getting to stay out of custody.

 Additional Resources